PrajwalVandana/maestro-cli/readme.md

 ## Platforms

-Tested heavily on macOS Monterey, barely at all on Windows and Linux. `maestro` was coded to be cross-platform, but if there are any problems, please open an issue (or PR if you know how to fix it!).
+Tested heavily on macOS Monterey, lightly on Windows and Linux. `maestro-cli` was coded to be cross-platform, but if there are any problems, please open an issue (or PR if you know how to fix it!).
 You can also join the [Discord server](https://discord.gg/AW8fh2QEav) and ask for help there.

 Supports `.mp3`, `.wav`, `.flac`, and `.ogg` (Ogg Vorbis).